dgimbialo/Git_Change_Keeper/README.md

 # Git_Change_Keeper
 You can view your change history without committing.

-The Python script saves the states of each modified file at a specified interval.
+The Python script saves the state of each modified file at a specified interval.

 This Python script monitors a specified Git repository for changes and saves the detected differences into an output directory.